-Ask Your Advisor Choosing a financial planner who meets your needs and whose philosophies align with your own is crucial to the success of your overall financial plan.
-If you or a friend are considering a financial advisor, here are a few questions to help you vet a prospective planner: - 1.
-What is your educational background? - 2.
-What are your financial planning credentials/designations/affiliations? - 3.
-How long have you been a financial planner? - 4.
-Have you ever been cited for disciplinary reasons? - 5.
-Will you or an associate be handling my financial planning? - 6.
-Will I be working with a fiduciary?
-Could you explain what a fiduciary means to you? - 7.
-How are you compensated? - What services do you provide?
-I want to make sure your areas of expertise match my needs. - 9.
-Is part of your "value add" beating the market? - 10.
+Ask Your Advisor

+Choosing a financial planner who meets your needs and whose philosophies align with your own is crucial to the success of your overall financial plan.
+If you or a friend is considering a financial advisor, here are a few questions to help you vet a prospective planner.

+- What is your educational background? - What are your financial planning credentials/designations/affiliations? - How long have you been a financial planner? - Have you ever been cited for disciplinary reasons? - Will you or an associate be handling my financial planning? - Will I be working with a fiduciary?
+Could you explain what a fiduciary means to vou? - How are you compensated? - What services do you provide?
+I want to make sure your areas of expertise match my needs. - Is part of your "value add" beating the market? - 10.
 How do you provide your services?
 Do you provide implementation, recommendation, ongoing advice, and/ or written analysis?

-Visit acaplanners.org, and click "Find an Advisor" to help find an advisor in your area.
+Visit acaplanners.org, and click Find an Advisor to help find an advisor in your area.